 Treatment: Antibiotics are usually effective; invasive procedures are necessary in the case of urinary obstruction by necrotic tissues.

 7. Chronic pyelonephritis: Chronic tubulointerstitial nephritis caused by chronic or recurrent kidney infections.
 This almost exclusively affects patients with significant anatomic abnormalities of the urinary tract, such as urinary obstruction, staghorn kidney stones, or vesicoureteral reflux (the most frequent cause of chronic pyelonephritis in children).
 A characteristic feature is focal scarring of the renal parenchyma causing a rough surface of the kidney on imaging studies.
 The disease may be limited to one kidney.
 With time, patients develop progressive fibrosis, tubular atrophy, glomerular sclerosis, and glomerular atrophy.
 The dominant clinical features are the signs and symptoms of recurrent urinary tract infection (UTI) (see Urinary Tract Infections), and in the case of severe renal impairment, features of chronic renal failure.
 Urinalysis usually reveals leukocyturia, occasionally with white blood cell casts.
 Negative culture results do not exclude the diagnosis of chronic pyelonephritis.
-Proteinuria (usually <2 g/day) is indicative of progressive renal impairment.
+Proteinuria (usually <2 g/d) is indicative of progressive renal impairment.
 Ultrasonography usually reveals small kidneys, sometimes with a rough surface, as well as features of the underlying condition (kidney stones, urinary obstruction).
 Urography shows deformations of some or all renal calices (widening, blunting).
 Renal scintigraphy has the highest sensitivity for detecting parenchymal scarring.
 Voiding cystography may be helpful in detecting vesicoureteral reflux.